fffear/javascript-calculator/README.md

 Javascript Calculator Project from ["The Odin Project"](https://www.theodinproject.com/courses/web-development-101/lessons/calculator)

 This project is to make a completely functional calculator using javascript.
+[View Here](https://fffear.github.io/javascript-calculator/)

 In order to build the calculator, I used a combination of html, css and javascript.